The table toolbar always appears above the table. The control is used for key actions that impact the entire table.

 A title provides a short, meaningful summary of the content, mostly in a single word.
 To display a title, use the title control.

 In addition, the title can be followed by an item counter (the number of items in parentheses).
+If no items are currently shown, remove the counter.

 Use a title if you need the table toolbar, and if the title of the table is not indicated in the surrounding area.
 To avoid repeating text, you can use a generic text for the table title, such as Items.
 Note that the title is truncated if there is not enough space.